PepScribe

-Sermorelin is a synthetic 29-amino-acid peptide — the first 29 residues of endogenous growth hormone-releasing hormone (GHRH).
+Sermorelin is a synthetic 29-amino-acid peptide, the first 29 residues of endogenous growth hormone-releasing hormone (GHRH).
 It was developed in the 1980s and, under the brand name Geref, received FDA approval for the diagnosis and treatment of growth hormone deficiency in children.
 Geref was discontinued from commercial brand-name production in 2008.

-Today, sermorelin is primarily accessed through licensed U.S. compounding pharmacies under the federal 503A framework.
-Adult use — for recovery, sleep quality, and body composition — is off-label; GHRH therapy was never FDA-approved for those indications.
+Today, sermorelin is primarily accessed through licensed US compounding pharmacies under the federal 503A framework.
+Adult use, for recovery, sleep quality, and body composition, is off-label; GHRH therapy was never FDA-approved for those indications.

 Because sermorelin acts upstream of the pituitary gland, it is fundamentally different from synthetic exogenous human growth hormone (recombinant hGH).
 Sermorelin prompts a natural, pulsatile release of endogenous GH; recombinant hGH bypasses that feedback loop entirely.
 The distinction matters for both efficacy expectations and side-effect profile.

-How it works (mechanism of action)
+How it works

-Pituitary Stimulation
+Pituitary stimulation

 Binds GHRH receptors on somatotrophs

 Sermorelin binds GHRH receptors on somatotroph cells in the anterior pituitary, triggering release of stored growth hormone into circulation.
-Because sermorelin uses the body's own pituitary machinery, the downstream GH response is subject to the normal hypothalamic-pituitary feedback loop — including somatostatin counterregulation.
+Because sermorelin uses the body's own pituitary machinery, the downstream GH response is subject to the normal hypothalamic-pituitary feedback loop, including somatostatin counterregulation.

-Pulsatile Release
+Pulsatile release

 Preserves natural GH rhythm